The library infrastructure module

 can be used to determine at run time the properties of the DIPlib library

 that the application links to.
-Refer to dip::libraryInformation
+Refer to dip::libraryInformation.

-starts either with “Release” or “Debug”, indicating
+The string type starts either with “Release” or “Debug”, indicating

 the whether the library was compiled with optimizations enabled and no